nschonni/cordova-docs/articles/cordova-security/cordova-security-platform.md

 For the most part you should apply the same [best practices to your code as you do for web apps](https://code.google.com/archive/p/browsersec/wikis/Main.wiki).
 However, given the increased capabilities Cordova apps are afforded, it is important to limit your risk as much as possible.
 This document will outline some of the security features that exist in Cordova and some general best practices for improving the overall security of your app beyond what you may typically think about for web apps.

 ## Update Cordova
 While always a good recommendation, staying up to date with Cordova versions is a best practice as security fixes are included on a regular basis.
-You should absolutely not use Cordova versions < 4.3.1 as your app will be rejected from Google Play due to a [specific security issue](../tips-and-workarounds/android/security-05-26-2015.md).
-Further, you should do everything you can to use **Apache Cordova 5 and up** as this version provide some critical capabilities that can improve the overall security of your app.
+You should do everything you can to use **Cordova 5.1.1 or higher** as this version provide some critical capabilities that can improve the overall security of your app.
 Specifically:

-1. **The Crosswalk Webview** - The Android platform in Cordova 5 and up (cordova-android 4.0.0+) introduced the ability to support "pluggable webviews" where the app itself contains a consistent webview implementation rather than the default browser on the device.
-Originally conceived as a way to get more consistent behavior on Android, one implementation is the [Crosswalk Webview](https://crosswalk-project.org/) which adds an up to date version of the Chromium webview to the project.
-For security, this means you get access to important security features like the Content Security Policy and Web Crypto on Android as far back as Android 4.0.
-Further, these devices will also get WebView related security patches not present in the OS itself.
+1. **The Crosswalk Webview** - The Android platform in Cordova 5 and up (cordova-android 4.0.0+) introduced the ability to use alternate WebView implmentations including the [Crosswalk Webview](https://crosswalk-project.org/).
+Crosswalk is a patched and feature rich version of Chromium with access to important security features not available versions of Android as recent as [4.3](http://caniuse.com/#search=content%20security%20policy%201.0) and [4.4](http://caniuse.com/#search=web%20cryptography).
 2. **Content Security Policy (CSP) Support**: Android with Crosswalk, iOS, and Windows 10 all support adding a Content Security Policy to your app and this represents an important security tool to take advantage of for any app.
 A strict policy can eliminate security attack vectors at the underlying webview/browser level.
-3. **Windows 10 Support w/CSP and "Local Mode" Support:** Windows 10 features a more nuanced view of security than Windows/Phone 8.1 did with significant improvements in compatibility between Android and iOS by default.
+3. **Windows 10 Support w/CSP and "Local Mode":** Windows 10 features a more nuanced view of security than Windows/Phone 8.1 did with significant improvements in compatibility between Android and iOS by default.
 In addition to CSP support, Windows 10 supports something called "local mode" that adds OS level security measures and allows additional native Windows 10 features to be used from within your Cordova app.

-These restrictions are more permissive and nuanced than those that were present in Windows 8.1 and but are off by default in Cordova apps to avoid cross-platform compatibility issues.
+You should **absolutely not use Cordova versions < 4.3.1** as your app will be rejected from Google Play due to a [specific security issue](../tips-and-workarounds/android/security-05-26-2015.md).

 Read on for some additional guidance and recommendations and see the **[Apache Cordova Security Guide](https://cordova.apache.org/docs/en/6.0.0/guide/appdev/security/index.html)** on Apache's site for additional tips.

 ##Use Crosswalk and Cordova 5+
 As outlined above, Cordova 5 and the Crosswalk WebView can significantly improve the security of your app on Android particularly given the device fragmentation issues that exist today.
 Simply adding "cordova-plugin-crosswalk-webview" to your project when using Cordova 5+ enables these features.
 To add it to your project: